 The Combat Hapkido uniform is a comfortable loose fitting 2 piece outfit.
 It is very functional.
 The cotton material helps wick away moisture which helps keep the body cooler.
 The lapels are reinforced so that we can practice self-defense against opponents who grab our collars.
 A completely black uniform is worn for students under black belt.
 This can be purchased from P-IMA or any maker as long as it is in the style of a Karate uniform.

-Sensei Padme is a 4th degree Black Belt instructor in Combat Hapkido
+Sensei Padme is a 5th degree Master Black Belt instructor in Combat Hapkido and cane instructor certified.

 How Long Does It Take To Reach Black Belt?